18 Encouraging Quotes From Famous Graduation Speeches That Still Ring True—No Matter How Old You Are

 At this point, college graduation may be as fuzzy a memory as, well, college itself.
-No matter how distant your graduation date, though, there’s still plenty of inspiration to find in graduation speeches—especially when they’re delivered by the most influential people of our lifetime.
-Here are nine of our favorite commencement speech quotes of all time.
-(Because let’s face it, a pep talk is way more effective when it’s coming from the likes of Oprah and Steve Jobs.)
+No matter how distant your graduation date, though, there’s still plenty of inspiration to find in graduation speeches—especially when they’re delivered by the most influential actors, writers, entrepreneurs, and philanthropists of our lifetime.
+(Because let’s be real, a pep talk is way more effective coming from the likes of Oprah, J.K Rowling, and Steve Jobs.)
 Get inspired by the most powerful snippets from 18 famous commencement speeches, each imbued with incredibly encouraging words for students and post-grads (of all ages) alike.

 Writer and actor Mindy Kaling packed a lot of wisdom into her 17-minutes speech at her alma mater.
-She touched on everything from dating tips for guys (“Act as if every woman you’re talking to is a reporter for an online publication that you are scared of”) to practical advice that benefits all of us (“You never need more than one pancake”).
+She touched on everything from dating tips for guys (“Act as if every woman you’re talking to is a reporter for an online publication that you are scared of”) to funny and practical advice (“You never need more than one pancake”).
 Perhaps her most encouraging quote came from her salient closing remarks:

 “I was sitting in the chair you are literally sitting in right now and I just whispered, 'Why not me?'
 And I kept whispering it for 17 years, and here I am, someone that this school deemed worthy enough to speak to you at your commencement.
 Don’t let anyone tell you that you can’t do something, but especially not yourself.
 Go conquer the world.
 Just remember this: Why not you?
 You made it this far.”

 J.K.
-Rowling stressed the benefits of failure to Harvard’s class of 2008 with the missteps that paved the way for her her success story (a little series called "Harry Potter," heard of it?) being the proof.
-She said, “It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all—in which case, you fail by default.
+Rowling stressed the benefits of failure to Harvard’s class of 2008.
+Her proof?
+The many missteps that eventually paved the way for her success story as a multi-award-winning writer, philanthropist, and household name.
+She told her audience, “It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all—in which case, you fail by default.

-Everyone’s favorite cardigan-bedecked neighbor gave exactly the kind of advice those who grew up with Mr. Rogers would expect.
-Along with messages of self-love, helping others, and working together, he imparted these words:
+Everyone’s favorite cardigan-clad neighbor gave exactly the kind of advice Mr. Rogers’s fans would expect.
+Along with messages of self-love, helping others, and working together, he imparted these encouraging words to students:

 “You don't ever have to do anything sensational for people to love you.
 When I say it’s you I like, I’m talking about that part of you that knows that life is far more than anything you can ever see, or hear, or touch.
 That deep part of you, that allows you to stand for those things, without which humankind cannot survive.
 Love that conquers hate.
 Peace that rises triumphant over war.
 And justice that proves more powerful than greed.”

-The thing we’d most like to hear Oprah shout from a podium is, “You get a car!” but anything else that comes out of this infinitely wise woman’s mouth isn’t a bad consolation prize.
-In her 2007 speech to Howard University graduates, she emphasized that in order to remain successful (even if you’re as accomplished as Oprah), it’s important to give back to the people who supported you.
+While it would be pretty great to hear Oprah shout, “You get a car!” from the podium, anything else this infinitely wise woman says is pretty great too (to put it lightly).
+In her 2007 speech to Howard University grads, she emphasized that in order to remain successful (even if you’re as accomplished as Oprah), it’s vital to give back to the people who supported you.

 “As you walk the path of privilege, you must not forget the less privileged you left behind.
 You cannot continue to succeed in the world or have a fulfilling life in the world unless you choose to use your life in service somehow to others and give back what you have been given.
 That's how you keep it.
 That's how you get it.
 That's how you grow it.”